Easy Frozen Cauliflower Rice Hack

-Before, I used to chop and make my own cauliflower rice in the food processor.
+Before, I used to chop and make my own raw cauliflower rice in the food processor.
 Small bits of cauliflower rice would get everywhere.
 It was such a pain finely chop a head of cauliflower or even use a box grater.
 Both methods were a ton of extra work.

-Then, I discovered frozen cauliflower rice and I will never go back!
+Then, I discovered bags of frozen riced cauliflower and I will never go back!
 Cooking frozen cauliflower rice is easy, healthy, gluten-free, and keto!

 - Cook straight from frozen.
 It’s ready in just 5 minutes!
-It thaws as it cooks, and all the water evaporates.
-The resulting cauliflower rice has the perfect chew and isn’t mushy like you would assume.
+It thaws as it cooks, and all the excess moisture evaporates.
+The resulting cauliflower rice has the perfect chew and isn’t mushy like other cooked cauliflower rice methods.

 Benefits of Frozen Cauliflower Rice

-- No worry of it expiring in the fridge
+- No worry about it expiring in the fridge.

 - It doesn’t have that “farty” smell that is so gross about cauliflower, so you won’t stink up the microwave when reheating!

-- Way less cleanup than chopping it yourself
+- Way less cleanup than chopping cauliflower florets yourself.

-- Prefer the taste and texture of frozen cauliflower rice WAY more than fresh
+- I prefer the taste and texture of frozen riced cauliflower WAY more than fresh.

-1 tablespoon olive oil, avocado oil or coconut oil
+- 1 tablespoon olive oil, ghee or butter

-If the bag has frozen clumps of cauliflower rice, break it up first for even cooking.
+- If the bag has frozen clumps of cauliflower rice, break it up the clumps so it will cook evenly.
 I usually slam the bag on the counter, or gently pound it with a ladle or meat mallet.